piedoom/dotfiles/README.md

 My new and improved dotfiles

 ## Color schemes
-This repo uses the jellybeans color scheme.
-Update your terminal to use such
+This repo uses the solarized dark color scheme.
+Update your terminal to use this color scheme.